CMPT-275-Group-13/lucky13/README.md

 At time of writing, our Google Firebase database allows read and writes from any user.
 This is intentional for development purposes.
 It will be closed for the production release.

 ## iOS App
 The test account username is "csmith@gmail.com".
-The password is "helloworld".
+The password is "123456".
 The account is a patient.

 ## Website
 The test account username is "herbert@test.ca.
 The password is "helloworld".
 The account is a doctor and will be able to look up patient accounts.